bartocc/ember-engines.com/markdown/guide/sharing-components-and-more.md

 export { default } from 'super-addon/components/foo-bar';
 ```

 As you can see we're simply exporting the import from `super-addon`.
-Since we're exporting an export, we call it re-exporting.
+Since we're exporting an import, we call it re-exporting.

 As you can imagine, doing this for everything in the addons you need to use could be very tedious.
 So `ember-engines` provides a simple way to automatically re-export everything an addon usually provides to an application: the `EngineAddon` base class.